kvantas/mapAI/README.md

 ## Example

 This example demonstrates the main workflow from start to finish.
-We will first generate a synthetic dataset representing a distorted map, and then use the package’s functions to correct it.
+We will first generate a synthetic dataset representing a distorted map and then use the package’s functions to correct it.

 ### 1. Load Libraries and Create Demo Data

 We begin by loading the necessary libraries and using `create_demo_data()` to generate a test case.
-This function creates a distorted grid shapefile and a corresponding CSV file of control points in a temporary directory.
+This function creates a distorted grid shape file and a corresponding CSV file of control points in a temporary directory.

 ``` r